 Some companies attempt to manage the legal hold process via emails and spreadsheets or with homegrown systems.
-For smaller companies with very low litigation volumes, these approaches may be sufficient, but most large organizations rely on dedicated legal hold software that give users access to reusable templates, automates all legal hold notice distributions (including periodic reminders) and tracks compliance.
-There are many legal hold products on the market today that come equipped with these rudimentary capabilities.
-More advanced systems have the ability to integrate with your company's HR system, for streamlined legal hold scoping and tracking, and support global privacy controls for dealing with international custodians who are subject to different e-discovery rules (as described above).
+For smaller companies with very low litigation volumes, these approaches may be sufficient, but most large organizations rely on dedicated legal hold software that automates all legal hold notice distributions (including periodic reminders) and tracks compliance.
+More advanced legal hold solutions integrate with HR and other enterprise systems.
+These integrations streamline legal hold scoping and tracking, support global privacy controls, and implement policies for data retention when employees change roles or leave the business.
 We have much more on the legal hold process and technologies in the next section.

-Data mapping was discussed in the information governance section of this guide, but it's equally applicable in the context of preservation.
-Data mapping software is designed to help you create, update, and organize a complete directory of your data environment.
-Data maps support preservation by helping you quickly connect key custodians with the data sources in which they most commonly interact to help focus the preservation efforts.
-Additionally, a comprehensive data map gives you insight into the risk profile of certain data sources to further help pinpoint what data should be targeted for preservation first.
+Data mapping is also applicable in the context of preservation.
+Data mapping software helps you create, update, and organize a complete directory of your data environment.
+Data maps support preservation by helping you quickly connect key custodians with the data sources they use to help focus the preservation efforts.
+Additionally, a comprehensive data map gives you insight into the risk profile of certain data sources to help pinpoint what data should be targeted for preservation first.

 Employee Change Monitoring

-Besides integrating your legal hold software and HR systems, there are emerging technologies that can actually automate certain actions based on employee status changes.
-These employee change monitoring systems automatically detect when an employee leaves the company or changes departments and can automate responsive actions, such as an alert to legal or the reissuing of a legal hold, to ensure responsive data remains preserved.
+Besides integrating your legal hold software and HR systems, e-discovery platform technologies can automate certain actions based on employee status changes.
+These employee change monitoring systems automatically detect when an employee leaves the company or changes departments and take appropriate actions, such as sending an alert to legal or reissuing a legal hold, to ensure responsive data remains preserved.

 A lot goes into an efficient and defensible preservation process.
-To avoid becoming overwhelmed, it's important to have a strategy and to develop repeatability so that tasks don't get overlooked.
+To avoid becoming overwhelmed, have a strategy and follow a repeatable process so that tasks don't get overlooked.